 What is Magnesium

-Magnesium is one of the body’s electrolytes, which are ionized minerals that conduct electrical impulses and action potentials throughout the body.
-Magnesium is a co factor in at least 300 biochemical reactions in the body, it supports muscle relaxation, regulates blood sugar and blood pressure, supports optimal nerve function, promotes electrolyte balance, sleep patterns and much more.
-There have been whole books written about magnesium and its many functions, my focus here is going to be it’s effect on our muscles.
+Magnesium is one of the body's electrolytes, which are ionized minerals that conduct electrical impulses and action potentials throughout the body.
+Magnesium is a co-factor in at least 300 biochemical reactions in the body; it supports muscle relaxation, regulates blood sugar and blood pressure, supports optimal nerve function, promotes electrolyte balance, sleep patterns, and much more.
+There have been whole books written about magnesium; my focus here is going to be the effect on our muscles.

 Magnesium and Muscles

-It is important to understand that a proper balance of calcium and magnesium is what makes our muscles function properly.
+It is essential to understand that a proper balance of calcium and magnesium is what makes our muscles function correctly.
 Calcium makes muscle cells contract while magnesium makes muscle cells relax.
-Calcium is normally outside of the cell, when there is a job that needs to be done magnesium allows the right amount of calcium inside of the cell which causes the muscle to contract.
+Calcium usually is outside of the cell; when there is a job that needs to be done magnesium allows the right amount of calcium inside of the cell, which causes the muscle to contract.
 When the work is done, magnesium pushes the calcium out of the cell and the muscle returns to a resting state.
-When there is not enough magnesium to push the calcium out of the cell, the cells never relax.
-This can cause muscle tension, cramps and spasm.
+When there is not enough magnesium to push the calcium out of the cell, the cells never relax—creating muscle tension, cramps and spasm.

 Magnesium and Sleep

 Magnesium increases serotonin levels, which is in turn responsible for the production of melatonin.
-Magnesium is also essential for the function of gamma-aminobutyric acid (GABA) receptors—GABA is a calming neurotransmitter that tells our brain to switch off, and helps us drift away to a goodnights sleep.
+Magnesium is also essential for the function of gamma-aminobutyric acid (GABA) receptors.
+In essence, GABA is a calming neurotransmitter that tells our brain to switch off and helps us drift away to a good night's sleep.